Skip to contents

 med.type

 Type of mediator: "parallel" (default) or "serial" (only relevant to PROCESS Model 6).
-Partial matches of "p" or "s" also work.
+Partial matches with "p" or "s" also work.
 In most cases, no need to set this argument.

 mod.type